Introduction

 Bauckham, Richard.
 Jesus and the God of Israel: "God Crucified" and Other Essays on the New Testament's Christology of Divine Identity.
 Milton Keynes, UK: Paternoster, 2008.

 Bornstein, Daniel E., ed.
-A People's History of Christianity, Vol. 4: Medieval Christianity.
+Medieval Christianity.
+Vol. 4 of A People's History of Christianity.
 Edited by Denis R. Janz.
 Minneapolis: Fortress, 2009.

 Braaten, Carl E., and Robert W. Jenson, eds.
 Jews and Christians: People of God.
 Grand Rapids: Eerdmans, 2003.

 Burrus, Virginia, ed.
-A People's History of Christianity, Vol. 2: Late Ancient Christianity.
+Late Ancient Christianity.
+Vol. 2 of A People's History of Christianity.
 Edited by Denis R. Janz.
 Minneapolis: Fortress, 2005.

 Collazo, James.
 First-Century Faith: Reviving Christian Origins in Belief and Practice.
-Erie, PA: Paleo-Christian Press, 2025.
+Seattle: Kindle Direct Publishing, 2025.

 Danker, Ryan N., ed.
 The Faith Once Delivered: A Wesleyan Witness to Christian Orthodoxy.
 Alexandria, VA: John Wesley Institute, 2022.